What to Know About Remediating Unpermitted Work

 Building Permits Ensure Safety

-The purpose of a building permit is to allow local building inspectors to have oversight over building projects that could have an effect on human quality of life and safety.
-For example, electrical panel upgrades are one of the types of home improvement projects that generally require a permit.
+The purpose of a building permit is to give local building inspectors oversight for building projects that could affect human quality of life and safety.
+For example, electrical panel upgrades are one type of home improvement project that generally requires a permit.
 Done incorrectly, electrical panel upgrades can start a fire or may cause damage to home wiring and even electrical appliances.
-Permitting departments require a permit for these projects to ensure that the work is done properly, and to code, to ensure the safety of the people in the home.
+Permitting departments require a permit for these projects to ensure that the work is done properly, to ensure the safety of the people in the home.